Ninja243/Labs/ISSUES.md

 # Stuff I don't understand
  * ##  :neckbeard: Go
    * API doesn't check to see if azp is the same as the Client ID
-   * Make endpoint for searching
+   * ~Make endpoint for searching~
-   * Appending to user string array for lab ID doesn't work?
+   * ~Appending to user string array for lab ID doesn't work?~
    * ~Context~
      - ~Why~
+       - ~Optimization, reduces unneccesary computations if the client drops before getting a response~
+       - ~It's cool~
      - ~How do you add info to the context?~
      - ~When should contexts be created?~
      - ~https://github.com/auth0/go-jwt-middleware~